ZGorlock/FuzzyRegex/README.md

     Variables: ["John", "30"]\
     Tokens: ["My names ", " and I'm ", " years old."]

-### In ambiguous cases all valid results are returned.
-For example:
+### In ambiguous cases all valid results are returned:

 __Pattern:__ "What ¿ ¿s"